The Ability Clinic

 14. Professional Guidance:

-• Consider seeking guidance from a fitness professional, physical therapist, or a certified trainer who can assess your individual needs and provide personalized balance exercises.
+• Consider seeking guidance from a fitness professional, physical therapist, or certified trainer who can assess your individual needs and provide personalized balance exercises.

 Consistency is key when working on balance improvement.
 Start with exercises that match your current ability level and gradually progress as you become more comfortable.
-If you have existing health concerns or injuries, it’s advisable to consult with a healthcare professional before starting a new exercise
+If you have existing health concerns or injuries, it’s advisable to consult with a healthcare professional before starting a new exercise routine.

 Rehabilitation and Wellness